LinuxCommandLibrary

 -k, --keep-files

-Do not remove output files on errors.
+Do not remove output files even if an error occurs.

 -z, --elide-empty-files